 His family adhered to the Anglican church, but his early education was tutored by Master Crane of the Roman Catholic School, River Chapel, Gorey.
 His secondary school was by correspondence aboard ship.

+Following an incident at sea, George was hospitalized in India, when he learned that his father’s ship had gone down and all hands, including his father, were lost.
+He returned to Ireland nnd worked there for about a year claring a private forest for a wage of 'as much firewood as he could pack on his back' each day.
+He did poach fish from streams that were all privatized. privatized.
 George carried his melodeon (accordion) with him wherever he went.
 One day on his way to play at Kiltennell he almost lost it.
 British soldiers stopped him on suspicion of carrying an explosive within it.
 They took it apart but gave it back to him when they found nothing.
 Still he was forced to flee Ireland as his mother received a warning from the Royal Irish Constabulary that the Irish Republican Army suspected him of being a spy for the Black and Tans sent to Ireland to put down the Rising.
 His father’s brother, Richard, took 19 year old George to Liverpool, to board the first ship sailing to Canada.
 The ship turned out to be a rum runner destined for Portsmouth Harbor, New Brunswick.
 The cargo of rum was unloaded at the dock and then into small fast vessels to the United States.
 George was reported missing and presumed to have drowned, but when she asked if George’s melodeon had been found on board, they said no, so she knew in her heart that he was still alive.
 He had assumed his mother’s maiden name, Cook, until he reached Regina.

 His first job in Canada was in a New Brunswick logging camp.
 He worked his way across the prairies during the harvest and, in 1925. he got a job with Poole Construction, Regina, Sask., and enrolled in night classes to train as a mechanic.